-Of course, the parallels between the different aspects of the vril and both the rings of the Green Lanterns and Thanagar’s Nth metal are readily apparent (the wings particularly demanding the latter comparison).
+Of course, the parallels between the different aspects of the vril and both the rings of the Green Lanterns and Thanagar’s Nth metal are readily apparent.
+The wings in particular demand the latter comparison.
 In a strict interpretation of the DCU, vril would either be the foundation for both these artifacts or the differences would be quietly swept under the carpet.

 It is conceivable that the vril was mastered by the Manhunters in replacing the energy of the Oans.
 From there, it spread to Thanagar, where they used it to imbue Nth Metal, and to Earth, where it was harnessed by a group of humans trapped underneath the Earth’s surface.

 Game Stats — DC Heroes RPG Print Friendly

 Air Control: 00, Animate Machinery: 00, Control: 00, Damage Transference: 00, Flash: 03, Lightning: 00, Matter Manipulation: 00, Power Reserve: *, Regeneration: 00, Skin Armor: 00, Systemic Antidote: 00

 - Flash only creates a steady glow, and cannot be enhanced by Power Reserve.

 - Power Reserve is actually Linked, but the Link is Special: It is the highest of INT, WILL, INFL, and AURA.

 - All actions with the wand are at a +4CS Penalty to OV unless the wielder has the Vril-ya Advantage (10HPs), marking them as a member of this evolved subterranean race of humans.